-Amid growing concerns of worker shortages and increasing pressures on the prison system, getting more offenders into long-term, stable employment has been an item of the United Kingdom’s government agenda for many years.
-Despite there being no need for primary legislation to implement employment schemes for prisoners, provisions and funding cuts within the Prisons Act have created a “spaghetti of new policies” which has made it particularly difficult to make any legislative changes.
+Amid growing concerns about worker shortages and increasing pressures on the prison system, getting more offenders into long-term, stable employment has been an item of the United Kingdom’s government agenda for many years.
+Despite there being no need for primary legislation to implement employment schemes for prisoners, provisions and funding cuts within the Prisons Act have created a “spaghetti of new policies”, which has made it particularly difficult to make any legislative changes.

-“offer prisoners a life-changing chance to gain the skills they need to secure a rewarding career while providing more businesses with the skilled workforce they need to grow”.
+“offer prisoners a life changing chance to gain the skills they need to secure a rewarding career, while providing more businesses with the skilled workforce they need to grow”.

-We know that there are three elements required to cut reoffending: education, housing and employment.
-The apprenticeship scheme, which will initially be offered to up to a hundred prisoners across England before being rolled out across the wider prison estate, is a positive step in reducing prisoner reoffending through education and employment.
-Amendments to the Skills and Post-16 Education Bill will allow prisoners at open prisons across England to apply for apprenticeship opportunities in vital industries including hospitality and construction , providing direct routes into jobs with businesses in the community’.
+We know three elements are required to cut reoffending: education, housing and employment.
+Media reports suggest that ‘the scheme will initially be offered to up to a hundred prisoners across England before being rolled out across the wider prison estate’, a positive step in reducing prisoner reoffending through education and employment.
+Amendments to the Skills and Post-16 Education Bill, the government say, will allow prisoners at open prisons across England ‘to apply for apprenticeship opportunities in vital industries, including hospitality and construction , providing direct routes into jobs with businesses in the community’.